2024 Best American Sign Language Schools in the Plains States Region

 When it comes to popularity, american sign language sits in the middle of the road, ranking #199 out of 395 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best American Sign Language Schools in the Plains States Region ranking.
-When you put them all together, these colleges and universities awarded 165 degrees in american sign language during the 2020-2021 academic year.
+Combined, these schools handed out 214 degrees in american sign language to qualified students.

 Your choice of american sign language school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall American Sign Language School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.